cvxgrp/cov_pred_finance/README.md

 ## Usage
 There are two alternative ways to use the package.
 The first is to use the `from_ewmas` function to create a combined multiple IEWMA (CM-IEWMA) predictor.
 The second is to provide your own covariance experts, via dictionaries, and pass them to the `from_sigmas` function.
-Both functions return an object of the `_CovarianceCombination` class.
+Both functions return an object of the `_CovarianceCombination` class, which can be used to solve the covariance combination problem.

 ### CM-IEWMA
 The `from_ewmas` function takes as input a pandas DataFrame of